littlewhywhat/playing-with-shifts/README.md

 '''
 it will build an execution file 'program' in root folder.

+####Graph format

+first line is number of nodes. from second line program starts to read edges with startnode, endnode and label specified through comma.
+Counting of nodes starts from 0.

+Example:
+'''
+4
+1,0,1
+'''
+Graph with 4 nodes and one edge from node 1 to 0 with label 1.

 ####Run

 run the following command in shell from root folder: